sekkinsan/DCE_capstone/README.md

 ### [PDF accessibility report of poorly tagged file](https://github.com/sekkinsan/DCE_capstone/blob/main/Pebble_Pharm_201X_Benefits.pdf.accreport.html)

 #### Document Issues
-Tagged PDF - Failed -  The document isn't tagged to specify the correct reading order Logical Reading Order - Needs Manual Check - Reading order always needs to be manually verified by a person Title - Failed - The document was missing a title Color contrast - Needs Manual Check - Document may contain content that isn't accessible to people who are color-blind.
+<p> Tagged PDF - Failed -  The document isn't tagged to specify the correct reading order. </p>
+<p> Logical Reading Order - Needs Manual Check - Reading order always needs to be manually verified by a person. </p>
+<p> Title - Failed - The document was missing a title. </p>
+<p> Color contrast - Needs Manual Check - Document may contain content that isn't accessible to people who are color-blind.</p>

 #### Page Content Issues

 ##### Tagged content
-Element 1 not tagged and not shown within the Tags tree or Content section Element 2 not tagged and not shown within the Tags tree or Content section Element 3 not tagged and not shown within the Tags tree or Content section Element 4 not tagged and not shown within the Tags tree or Content section
+<p> Element 1 not tagged and not shown within the Tags tree or Content section.</p>
+<p> Element 2 not tagged and not shown within the Tags tree or Content section.</p>
+<p> Element 3 not tagged and not shown within the Tags tree or Content section.</p>
+<p> Element 4 not tagged and not shown within the Tags tree or Content section.</p>

 ##### Tab order
-Page 1-7 tab order failed since tabbing should lead the reader in logical reading order.
+<p>Page 1-7 tab order failed since tabbing should lead the reader in logical reading order.</p>

 #### Alternate Text

 ##### Figures alternate text
-Figures 1-11 do not have alternate text or are not set up as artifacts
+<p>Figures 1-11 do not have alternate text or are not set up as artifacts.</p>

 ##### Other elements alternate text
-Elements 1 & 2 do not have alternate text or are not set up as artifacts
+<p>Elements 1 & 2 do not have alternate text or are not set up as artifacts.</p>

 #### Tables

 ##### Headers
-Elements 1-8 are missing headers
+<p>Elements 1-8 are missing headers.</p>

 ##### Summary
-Elements 1-8 are missing summaries
+<p>Elements 1-8 are missing summaries.</p>

 ### Remediation plan
   1. Verified that the PDF was not created from a scanned image